LadyBoonami/wsunit/README.md

 On start (each if applicable):

-- The `logrotate` file is called with `WSUNIT_LOG_DIR` as working directory, the first argument will be the name of the unit.
+- The `logrotate` file is called with `WSUNIT_LOG_DIR` as working directory, stdout and stderr will append to `WSUNIT_LOG_DIR/<name>.log`, the first argument will be the name of the unit.
 If this script fails, the unit returns to the `DOWN` state.
 - The `start` file is called with the unit's directory in `WSUNIT_CONFIG_DIR` as working directory, stdout and stderr will append to `WSUNIT_LOG_DIR/<name>.log`.
 If this script fails, the unit returns to the